dudukdev/duduk/packages/documentation/Writerside/topics/Getting-Started.md

 ## Before you start

-Before you can create an application with this framework, you need to make sure that you have installed at least version 20.0.0 of Node.js.
+Before you can create an application with Duduk, you need to make sure that you have installed at least version 20.0.0 of Node.js.
 You can check your installed version of Node.js with the following command.

 ```bash
 node --version